crisislab-platform/ingest-deno/readme.md

 ### Sensor status is wrong

 Make sure you're running only one instance of the server.

-To temporarily fix the problem, just restart the server.
+The only other thing that should cause this is a sensor with a unreliable network connection, that can send packets often enough to convince the server it's online, but not often enough to show up reliabley as packets.

 ### The server is not receiving data

 This shouldn't be a problem if you're using the correct ports.
 The firewall is already configured to allow ZeroTier traffic through, but just in case this is the problem, check if you can ping a sensor from the VM.

-### The sensors are online, but I can't receive data

-This could be an issue with WebSockets being blocked by the Massey reverse proxy.
-A telltale sign is that the Chrome Devtools network tab shows WebSocket connection is closed immediately after opening, and that it works fine from the browser on the VM.
-Work with Mike from IT to get this sorted.

-### The server is not updating the sensor status

-Make sure you're using the correct API token, and that it's not expired.
-The API endpoint is also configurable in the .env file.
+Also make sure all sensors are running Zerotier.